1. Overview of Undergraduate and Taught Postgraduate Curricula

 - All students experience a research-informed T&L environment which promotes inquiry-based learning.
 Capstone experiences, which are an integral component of the Ug and taught Master’s curricula, are typically inquiry-based and involve research skills in the investigation of problems, issues, phenomena, and data collection and data analysis.
 Other Faculty initiatives designed to promote student participation in advanced research activities include research fellowship schemes, research colloquia, and appointment of senior-year students as research assistants in research projects.

 - The Ug research programme, “Eureka”, is a six-credit elective course, which offers extended learning opportunities for Ug students to undertake inquiry-based research projects during the early years of their normative study period.
-The programme spans across one academic year, where students shall complete two online courses, viz, “Preparation for University.
-Essentials for Success” and “Introduction to Research Methods” (or provide proof of equivalent training); and match with a mentor by the end of the first semester; and conduct the six-credit research project in the second semester.
+Spanning across one academic year, the programme consists of an online module “Introduction to Research Methods” and the Eureka research project.
+Information can be viewed at https://eureka.hku.hk.

 1.4 Graduate attributes